cubert-hyperspectral/cuvis.sdk/Python/README.md

 After installing, check out the repository and copy the *\_cuvis\_pyil* as well as the cuvis\_il.py file into *Cubert-Community-Hub\Python\src\cuvis*.

-Then navigate to *Cubert-Community-Hub\Python\src* and run *python setup.py install* in the command line.
+Then navigate from within your coding environment to *Cubert-Community-Hub\Python\src* and run *pip install . [-e]* in the command line.